DASSL/Gradebook/tests/humanizeStudentData/README.md

 directory as this README file.
 The script `humanizeStudentData.sql` is present in the directory `/src/db/`.

-The scripts may be run using a PostgreSQL client such as `psql` and `pgadmin`.
+The scripts may be run using a PostgreSQL client such as `psql` and `pgAdmin`.